NHL Regular Season & Stanley Cup Preview & Betting Guide

 Most Stanley Cup Appearances?

-There are six teams who have made it to the Stanley Cup finals more than ten times, the Canadiens lead the way with thirty-five appearances with their last coming in 2021, and the Red Wings are next best with twenty-four appearances with their last coming in 2009.
+Six teams have made it to the Stanley Cup finals more than ten times, the Canadiens lead the way with thirty-five appearances with their last coming in 2021, and the Red Wings are next best with twenty-four appearances with their last coming in 2009.

 The other two to make it twenty or more times are the Maple Leafs with twenty-one finals but they have not made any final since 1967 and then the Bruins who have appeared in twenty finals, their most recent being in 2019.